kitstokes/digi-proc/content/0-overview.md

 ---
-title: Overview
+title: Scanning
-nav: Overview
+nav: Scanning
-topics: GitHub; Optional Software
+topics: Scanning Specs; Lab Equipment
 ---

 To create your own materials using `workshop-template-b`, please create a free [GitHub account](https://github.com/join) if you do not have one already.